ECF/ROSGI-Websockets-Provider/README.md

-Websockets
+ROSGI Websockets Provider
 ==========

-Remote Service Provider based upon Websockets
+Extension for ROSGi Remote Service Provider that allows websockets to be used as transport